Nachimuthu-M/Java-JSP-Servlet-MiniProjects/README.md.txt

-# Student Registration System (JDBC)
+# Bank Account Balance Checker (JDBC)

 ## Objective
-To create a Java console application that collects student details and stores them in a MySQL database using JDBC.
+To fetch and display the account balance of a user by entering an account number using JDBC.

 ## Technologies Used
 - Java